Guidance on reporting lifecycle events

 2. Existence of the valid and active corresponding record with either Action type N or M

 Record with Action type M (modify) indicates the modification of the information provided in the corresponding record in the relevant fields reflecting the business decision.

 If the uniquely identified transaction with Action type M is the last successfully reported lifecycle event, it represents the present valid state of the transaction.
 Record with Action type N or M can be further modified with a corresponding record with Action type M.

-Table 1: Transaction timestamp in Data field No (30) should reflect the exact date and time of the business decision/event causing a need for the modification of the record, e.g. exact date and time of the matching order should be reported.
+Table 1: Transaction timestamp in Data Field (30) should reflect the exact date and time of the business decision/event causing a need for the modification of the record, e.g. exact date and time of the matching order should be reported.

-Table 2: Contract date in Data field No (12) should reflect the exact date when the modification of the contract was agreed.
+Table 2: Contract date in Data Field (12) should reflect the exact date when the modification of the contract was agreed.

 In general, transaction time of the modified transaction as a result of a business event should be the same as or later than the transaction time reported in the corresponding valid record reported previous (with Action type N or M).

 It is crucial to distinguish how to report transaction time in case of providing only additional information (e.g. Beneficiary ID when trading capacity of market participant is “A” and the Beneficiary ID was not previously known), and not reporting a new business event.
 Such an amendment should be reported with Action type M, but the transaction time should remain the same as provided within the previous corresponding valid record, and should not reflect the time when the missing information (e.g. Beneficiary ID) became available.